Sannyasi rebellion

+This led to widespread revolt by Sanyasis of Bengal and Bihar.
+Many disgruntled Bhumihar zamindars, foremost being Raja Fateh Bahadur Shahi of Husseypur and Raja Jugal Kishore of Bettiah, lent active support with men and money to the Sanyassi rebellion, which smouldered for several decades.
+Sannyasi Rebellion was India's first major anti-British independence struggle in India.
+Perhaps, the best reminder of the Sannyasi rebellion is found in the Bengali novels, Anandamath (1882) and Devi Chaudhurani (1884), written by India's first modern novelist Bankim Chandra Chatterjee.
+The song, Vande Mataram, which was written in 1876, was used in the book.
+Vande Mataram was later declared as India's National song.
+While some refer to it as an early war for India's independence from foreign rule, since the right to collect tax had been given to the EIC after the Battle of Buxar in 1764, other historians categorize it as acts of violent banditry following the depopulation of the province in the Bengal famine of 1770.

 Early events

 At least three separate events are called the Sannyasi Rebellion.
 One refers to a large body of Hindu sannyasis who travelled from North India to different parts of Bengal to visit shrines.
-En route to the shrines, it was customary for many of these ascetics to exact a religious tax from the headmen and zamindars or regional landlords.
+En route to the shrines, it was customary for many of these ascetics to exact a religious tax from the headmen and zamindars (feudal lords).
 In times of prosperity, the headmen and zamindars generally obliged.
-However, since the East India Company had received the diwani or right to collect tax, many of the tax demands increased and the local landlords and headmen were unable to pay both the ascetics and the English.
-Crop failures, and famine, which killed ten million people or an estimated one-third of the population of Bengal compounded the problems since much of the arable land lay fallow.
+However, since the East India Company had received the diwani or right to collect tax, many of the tax demands increased and the local feudal lords and headmen were unable to pay both the ascetics and the English.
+Crop failures, and famine, which killed an estimated one million people compounded the problems since much of the arable land lay fallow.

-In the Eighteenth Century Pandit Bhavanicharan Pathak was the main hero of the 'Sannyasi Rebellion' against the British rule and exploitation in the land of Bengal.
-Sannyasi Rebellion was India's first anti-British independence struggle.

-In 1771, 150 saints were put to death, apparently for no reason.
-This was one of the reasons that caused distress leading to violence, especially in Natore in Rangpur, now in modern Bangladesh.
+In 1771, 150 members of the Sannyasi rebels were put to death, apparently for no reason.
+This was one of the reasons that caused distress leading to violence, especially in Natore in Rangpur, (now in modern Bangladesh).
 However, some modern historians argue that the movement never gained popular support.

-The other two movements involved a sect of Hindu ascetics, the Dasnami naga sannyasis who likewise visited Bengal on pilgrimage mixed with moneylending opportunities.
-To the British, these ascetics were looters and must be stopped from collecting money that belonged to the company and possibly from even entering the province.
+The other two movements involved a sect of Hindu ascetics, the Dasanami Naga Sadhus who likewise visited Bengal on pilgrimage.
+To the British, these ascetics were plunderers and must be stopped from collecting money that belonged to the company and possibly from even entering the province.
 It was felt that a large body of people on the move was a possible threat.